About the author

 At twenty-two, I did a stint at the United Nations in Geneva, Switzerland, where I worked for GATT.
 I was a horribly inept typist in the English typing pool, but it paid for all my travels abroad.

-At twenty-four, upon returning home to Africa amid the Rhodesian Bush War, I got serious about my career and was appointed Weekend News Director for Rhodesia Television, a fledgling sanctions-busting studio launched in 1961 with a crew of about twenty employees—the first television studio in Southern Africa, twenty-five years behind its counterpart, America.
+At twenty-four, upon returning home to Africa amid the Rhodesian Bush War, I got serious about my career.
+I was appointed Weekend News Director for Rhodesia Television, a fledgling sanctions-busting studio launched in 1961 with a crew of about twenty employees—the first television studio in Southern Africa, twenty-five years behind its counterpart, America.

 I knew almost nothing about news broadcasting, but the studio was in a bind because its director had quit.
 With a résumé in journalism, performance, and communication, I was a good fit.
 Being a fast learner, I mastered the unspectacular knack of lacing a projector in under sixty seconds, spliced film, coordinated cameras mounted on wheeled dollies, developed a keen nose for page-one reportage, interviewed newsmakers, brewed gallons of coffee for the crew, and became an intrepid investigative journalist chasing stories with my trusty and mostly inebriated cameraman.
 Those were the days flying by the seat of our pants!